I Can Help.

 Some might judge my situation as a stay-at-home mom of 4 very young children in need of a new home, away from a very bad situation.

 You might say that the homeless brought this on themselves because they lack the work ethic, skill, or addiction, so they won’t not can’t provide for themselves.
-But, when the snow flies and those mentally ill people or that old couple are without dsc_1141-540x276food and shelter all winter, can you honestly say that you are right to do nothing?
+But, when the snow flies and those mentally ill people or that old couple are without food and shelter all winter, can you honestly say that you are right to do nothing?

 Aren’t we all beggars in some way?
 Don’t we all rely somewhat on the inventions, innovations, and merits of others at one time or another.
 As infants and children, we were all beggars and were shown great compassion.